egnica/Framer-Motion-1/README.md

 # Framer Motion

+## Variants

+- Reusable Animations: Variants make it easy to reuse the same animations across multiple components.
+- String-Based States: You can call a state by its name (e.g., hidden, visible) as a string in initial, animate, or interaction props (whileHover, whileTap, etc.).
+- Flexible Timing: Each state can include different properties, allowing you to create dynamic effects for various scenarios.

-## Let's take a look at the boxVariants Object
+### Let's take a look at this boxVariants Object

-Object defined:
+### Object defined:

 ```js
 const boxVariants = {